saiyadatanzeem/saiyadatanzeem/README.md

 - 💞️ I’m looking to collaborate on my new project
 - 📫 Reach me out by sending email
 - 😄 Call me as Saiyada
-- 👩🏻‍🎓 I'm Master Degree holder
+- 👩🏻‍🎓 I'm a Master Degree holder
 - I live in Bangalore
 - I love to do Pencil art
 - I love to travel abroad